cgriffinhub/wordguess/README.md

 <p>Contains a constructor, Word that depends on the Letter constructor.
 This is used to create an object representing the current word the user is attempting to guess.</p>

 <h3>How to Start</h3>
 <p>Download the repo.
-In a terminal, cd into the directory of the repo and type the following command to start the game:</p>
+In a terminal, cd into the directory of the repo and type the following command to start the game: <strong>node index.js</strong></p>
-  <em>node index.js</3m>